Skip to content

 Sustainable Gardening Practices To Support Ecosystems

-Kristian Angelov3 months ago2 hours ago43 mins
+Kristian Angelov3 months ago1 week ago43 mins

 Most gardens are net consumers of the ecosystem they sit in.
 They take water, take nutrients, take pest management – and give very little back.
 That is not a moral failing.
 It is what happens when a garden is built on inputs rather than systems.
 Sustainable gardening flips that equation.
 Not through sacrifice or extra…